bitswan-space/bitswan-space.github.io/blog/content/posts/win11environmentsetup.md

 ---
-title: "Setting up a development environment for BitSwan on Windows 11"
+title: "Running Bitswan Pipelines on Windows 11 using WSL and Visual Studio Code"
 date: 2025-06-20T15:48:08+01:00
 author: "patrik_kiseda"
 description: "This tutorial provides step-by-step guidance to set up your environment on Windows 11 for running and testing Bitswan pipelines.
 Using the Windows Subsystem for Linux (WSL), Visual Studio Code (VSCode), Python virtual environments, and Jupyter Notebook extensions, you'll establish an efficient workspace capable of executing Bitswan pipelines seamlessly.